logo

 A crying infant might trigger a dog's prey drive.

-All interactions between small children, I don’t mean 17 year olds, must be supervised by a responsible adult.
-Since you asked this question, which any adult of triple digit IQ would know the answer to, I don’t think you are responsible enough to have either a child or a dog.
+All interactions between small children—I don’t mean 17-year-olds—must be supervised by a responsible adult.
+Since you asked this question, which any adult with a triple-digit IQ would know the answer to, I don’t think you are responsible enough to have either a child or a dog.

 In such a situation, even well-behaved dogs can't be trusted.